gear-foundation/vara-wiki/docs/bridge/bridging-guide.md

 ## Bridging from Ethereum to Vara Network

 :::tip
-This walkthrough also uses Vara’s Testnet and **VARAT** tokens.
+This walkthrough also uses Vara’s Testnet and **TVARA** tokens.
 To start bridging to the Vara Testnet, you will need a small **ETH** balance on Ethereum Holesky.
 :::

 ![vara-bridge](img/vara_bridge_tutorial_snap05.png)